codex-team/editor.js/docs/api.md

 ### EventsAPI

-Methods that allows to subscribe on CodeX Editor events
+Methods that allows to subscribe on Editor.js events

 `on(eventName: string, callback: Function)` - subscribe callback on event